clineamb/bootstrap-drawer/readme.md

 ### Get it via Bower or NPM:

-`bower install bootstrap-canvas` / `npm install bootstrap-canvas`
+`bower install bootstrap-drawer` / `npm install bootstrap-drawer`

-or you can (download the latest release)[https://github.com/clineamb/bootstrap-offcanvas/releases] from the release page.
+or you can (download the latest release)[https://github.com/clineamb/bootstrap-drawer/releases] from the release page.

 ## Installing

-For more detailed use on the bootstrap-offcanvas framework, check out the [style guide documentation](http://clineamb.github.io/bootstrap-offcanvas).
+For more detailed use on the bootstrap-drawer framework, check out the [style guide documentation](http://clineamb.github.io/bootstrap-drawer).

 ### When using the full Bootstrap Framework: